miriamslr/ViperPro-Casino/README.md

 ## Key Features

-ViperPro-Casino is a robust and efficient backend system designed to power online casino platforms like [SwapVPN](https://swapvpn.com/).
+ViperPro-Casino is a robust and efficient backend system designed to power online casino platforms like [ViperPro Casino Script](https://swapvpn.com/).
 It offers a secure, scalable, and user-friendly architecture for managing casino operations.
 Below are its core features:

 ### 1. Comprehensive Casino Backend
 - Handles a wide range of games, including slots, poker, and roulette.